tblxio/truck-rc/README.md

     2. On your machine:
-        - if the RP, Arduino and the Sbrick are set up and running, furthermore all necessary libraries are installed successfully you can now execute the applications
+        - if the RP, Arduino and the Sbrick are set up and running, furthermore all necessary libraries are installed you can now execute the applications
         - Clone the whole repository to your machine in a directory of your choice.
         - Execute the main.py in the top directory